dogmaticcentral/progesterone/README.md

 ## How are TF binding sites distributed across TADs

-Is the TAD containing my gene of interest privileged in the number of TF binding sites (of some particular TF) it harbors, or are the TF binding sites perhaps distributed equally across all TADs?
-In this latter case it might mean that the TF binding sites we are finding are just distributed by some random process - this raises an awkward possibility that we are  just looking at noise.
+Is the TAD that contains 'my' gene  privileged in the number of TF binding sites (of some particular TF) it harbors, or are the TF binding sites perhaps distributed equally across all TADs?
+The latter case might imply that the TF binding sites we are finding are just distributed by some random process - this raises an awkward possibility that we are  just looking at noise.

 [17_tfbs_distribution.py](17_tfbs_distribution.py) counts the number of TF binding sites for each TAD.